CT selection guide

 - 3-phase, 4-wire wye (with neutral) distribution panel feeds or individual loads require 3 CTs, one on each phase.

 - 3-phase, 3-wire delta (without neutral) distribution panel feeds or individual loads require 2 CTs, on each phase not connected to the eGauge’s N terminal.
-See the eGauge delta system documentation for wiring diagrams.
+See the eGauge 480V or 600V delta and 120V or 240V delta documentation for wiring diagrams.

 - Split-phase (phase-to-neutral) loads such as 120V residential outlets require a single CT.